DankTechnologies/DankEats/content/recipes/sandwich-bread/index.md

 ## Notes

 1. **Sourdough Starter** => It can be ripe or discard, doesn't matter.
 If you don't have sourdough starter, sub in 150g flour + 150g water
 2. **Flour Mix** => Sub in 10-20% whole-wheat, rye, spelt, harvest grains, semolina, whatever.
-You may need to add more water to compensate
+You may need to add more water to compensate, since these flours tend to absorb more water than white flour
 3. **Rolling Towards a Thin Edge** => This becomes the seam on the bottom of the loaf.
 Making this part thinner results in a smaller seam, one that's easier to seal

 ## Gallery